Application Process

 3. Performance Services and Support:

-There are two main components to the service and support offered to athletes involved in the Academy Otago Development Programs:
+There are two main components to the service and support offered to athletes involved in the Academy Otago Development Programmes:

 Most of the servicing offered in year one is centred on group services/workshops.
-These workshops focus on developing the athlete and coaches support service knowledge and increasing their understanding of the key principles of pre-elite and elite training and performance.
+These workshops focus on developing the athlete’s sport science knowledge and increasing their understanding of the key principles of pre-elite and elite training and performance.
 Athletes and coaches will have the opportunity to gain greater insight into a wide range of services, ensuring the foundations of an elite performance pathway are in place.

 4.Cost of the Programme